openbmc/docs/designs/emmc-storage-design.md

   similar way, so it would not be complex to implement LVM management in the code update application.

-- Partitioning: Model the full eMMC as a single device containing logical volumes, instead of fixed-size partitions.
+- Partitioning: After the ext4 (or vfat) partition holding the FIT, model the remaining eMMC flash as a single device containing logical volumes, instead of fixed-size partitions.
 This provides flexibility for cases where the contents of a partition outgrow its size.
 This also means that other firmware images, such as BIOS and PSU, would be stored in volume in the single eMMC device.

 - Initramfs: Use an initramfs, which is the default in OpenBMC, to boot the rootfs from a logical volume.
 An initramfs allows for flexibility if